rajeshvkothari/oom/Internal/NEW_GIN_README.md

 - When using 'argo-workflow', argo GUI can be used to verify and monitor deployment as follows:

-  - Use following commands on ONAP OOM VM to get external port of argo-server GUI:
+  - Use following commands on ONAP_OOM_DEMO VM to get external port of argo-server GUI:

     ```sh
     $ kubectl patch svc argo-server -n onap -p '{"spec": {"type": "LoadBalancer"}}'